youngkin/erl-web-zookeeper/README.md

 `curl -i -H "Accept: text/plain" http://localhost:8080/status`

-2. GET data (weather) from service.
-It currently returns a hard-coded response.

-`curl -i -H "Accept: application/json" http://localhost:8080/weather`

-3. POST data (weather) to service.
-It currently only echoes what was POSTed.
+2. POST data (weather) to service (for Denver).
+Change the value of the last node to whatever city desired to set the weather conditions for that city.

-`curl -i -X POST -H "Content-Type: application/json" -d 'here is some weather info' http://localhost:8080/weather`
+`curl -i -X POST -H "Content-Type: application/json" -d 'clear' http://localhost:8080/weather/city/denver`

-# Setup - TODO
+3. GET data (weather) from service (for Denver).
+Change the value of the last node to whatever city desired to get the weather conditions for that city.

+`curl -i -H "Accept: text/plain" http://localhost:8080/weather/city/denver`

+3. GET data (weather) from service for all available cities with associated weather conditions.

+`curl -i -H "Accept: text/plain" http://localhost:8080/weather/cities`

+# Additional information
 ## Release - TODO
 ## Zookeeper - TODO
 ## Cowboy - TODO

 # TODO:
 1. Package as a release and distribute.
 Document how to do this.
-2. Integrate with Zookeeper
+2. Implement better support for accepting actual JSON content on POST requests
+3. Protect against GET requests for non-existent city weather data.
+Should return a 404 NOT FOUND.
+It currently returns 500.
+4. Get cities from Zookeeper instead of being hardcoded like it currently is.
+As is, it returns a hard-coded city list of [denver, tucson, seattle].